-Tomas J. Lares is the Founder/CEO of Florida Abolitionist, Inc. and the Co-founder/Chairman of the Greater Orlando Human Trafficking Task Force, Inc.
+Tomas J. Lares is the Founder/President of Florida Abolitionist, Inc. and the Co-founder/Chairman of the Greater Orlando Human Trafficking Task Force, Inc.

 Lares has 28 years of human services experience at the local, state and national level, managing and starting non-profit and public advocacy initiatives.
 In 2004, Lares became aware of the crime of human trafficking by U.S. Senator Sam Brownback, KS.
 In 2005, he was instrumental in facilitating one of the first human trafficking seminars in Central FL where over 100 individuals and stakeholders attended.

 In 2007, Lares cofounded the Orlando Rescue and Restore Coalition to network key stakeholders in the Greater Orlando region.
 In 2009, Lares founded a non-profit called Florida Abolitionist, Inc. as an anti-human trafficking organization that networks, facilitates, and creates preventative and restorative solutions to ending modern-day slavery.
 Lares has been instrumental in creating a 24-hour Human Trafficking Hotline in Central FL and for advocating Orange County Government to fund a first-of-its-kind adult female human trafficking crisis/short-term, 24-hour facility in the state of Florida.